ecoezer/saraycafe54/PRINTER_SETUP.md

 # Automatic Thermal Receipt Printing Setup Guide

+## System Constraints

+**DATABASE**: This system uses **Firebase Firestore exclusively** for all data persistence and real-time communication.
+No alternative databases are considered.

+**ARCHITECTURE**:
+- Frontend deployed on Netlify (cloud)
+- Printer backend runs on Raspberry Pi (local store)
+- All communication flows through Firebase (real-time, not polling)
+- Single USB printer per location only

+**COMMUNICATION**: Real-time Firebase listeners enable instant order printing and status updates.
+There are NO direct HTTP calls between Netlify and the Raspberry Pi.

+---

 This guide explains how to set up automatic receipt printing on an Epson TM-T20IV thermal printer connected to a Raspberry Pi.

 ## Overview